joe7575/ironage/README.md

 })
 ```

-'output' and 'recipe' is similar to the standard crafting recipes.
+'output' and 'recipe' are similar to the standard crafting recipes.
 All ironage recipes are 'shapeless'.
 'recipe' is a list with up to four items.
-'heat' is the needed burner heat (corresponds to the burner height/number of charcoal nodes) (2..32)
+'heat' is the needed burner heat, which corresponds to the burner height/number of charcoal nodes (2..32)
 'time' is the smelting time in seconds (2..n)

-If the mod wielded_light is installed, recipes for Meridium and Meridium tools are added.
+If the mod 'wielded_light' is installed, recipes for Meridium and Meridium tools are added.
 Meridium is a glowing metal alloy to produce glowing tools.

-If the mod unified_inventory is installed, the recipes are also available via the unified_inventory crafting guide.
+If the mod 'unified_inventory' is installed, the recipes are also available via the unified_inventory crafting guide.

 ## Dependencies
 default, fire, farming
 Optional: intllib, wielded_light, unified_inventory

 # License